If Social Media Can Be Unsafe for Kids, What Happens in VR?

 The English PDF was 12 pages long the day I bought a Quest 2.
 “Virtual reality is immersive and can be intense,” it read.
 “Frightening, violent, or anxiety provoking content can cause your body to react as if were real.
 Carefully choose your content and refer to provided content ratings.”
 The warning continued, “A comfortable virtual reality experience requires an unimpaired sense of motion and balance.
 Don’t play near stairs.
 Take a break every 30 minutes.
 Discontinue use immediately if you experience Seizures; Loss of awareness; Eye Strain; Eye or muscle twitching; Involuntary movements; Altered, blurred, or double vision or other visual abnormalities; Dizziness; Disorientation; Impaired balance; Impaired hand-eye coordination; Excessive sweating; Increased salivation; Nausea; Lightheadedness; Discomfort or pain in the head or eyes; Drowsiness; Fatigue; or Any symptoms similar to motion sickness.”
 In bold, “Just as with the symptoms people can experience after they disembark a cruise ship, symptoms of virtual reality exposure can persist and become apparent hours after use.”
 It also warns, “As it may increase [your] susceptibility to adverse symptoms,” you should not use the headset if you are experiencing any of the following: “Tiredness or exhaustion; Need sleep; Under the influence of alcohol or drugs; Hung-over; Have digestive problems; Under emotional stress or anxiety; or When suffering from cold, flu, headaches, migraines, or earaches.”

-Oculus does offers comfort ratings, designed to ensure that users find content appropriate to their needs.
+Oculus does offer comfort ratings, designed to ensure that users find content appropriate to their needs.
 The webpage explaining the ratings reads:

 If you’re new to VR, we recommend starting with content that’s rated Comfortable before trying Moderate, Intense or Unrated.
 Comfortable experiences are appropriate for most people, although this rating doesn’t mean that an experience is going to be comfortable for everyone. … Moderate experiences are appropriate for many but certainly not everyone. … Intense experiences aren’t appropriate for most people, especially those who are new to VR. … Unrated experiences may contain intense content, which may not be right for most people, especially those who are new to VR.